Girl Online

 Girl Online is the debut novel by English author and internet celebrity Zoe Sugg.
 The romance and drama novel, released on 25 November 2014 through Penguin Books, is aimed at a teen audience and focuses on a fifteen-year-old anonymous blogger and what happens when her blog goes viral.
 The novel is a New York Times Best Seller in the Young Adult category.
 The book was the fastest-selling book of 2014 and it broke the record for highest first-week sales for a debut author since records began.

 Plot

 Penny Porter is a 15-year-old girl living in Brighton, with her best friend Elliot and a picture-perfect family.
-She has an outgrown friend Megan, her long-lasting crush Ollie and a secret-she suffers from anxiety.
+She has an outgrown friend Megan, her long-lasting crush Ollie, and a secret – she has anxiety.
 She leads a mundane life and is not happy with herself.
-When an incident at school triggers her badly, her family whisks her away to New York, where her mom is planning a wedding.
+When an incident at school triggers her badly, her family takes her to New York, where her mother is planning a wedding.
 There she meets Noah, the wedding caterer's grandson.
 The two hit it off instantly and fall in love in the days that follow.
 After the wedding Penny leaves New York.
-She returns to Brighton a confident bright girl who realizes her worth and a cute American boyfriend.
-The next that follows is a twist and that forms the ending.
+She returns to Brighton a confident bright girl who realizes her worth and has a cute American boyfriend.
+A plot twist follows.